pratyakshacode/LoadBalancer/README.md

 * It is written in node js with typescript

 ### HOW TO START THE SERVER
-* Firstly we need to install the dependencies by using npm install.
+* Firstly we need to install the dependencies by using **npm install**.
 It will install the dependencies like typescript, ts-node, ts-node-dev.
 * ts-node-dev helps to restart the server again and again and transpile the typescript code whenever there is any change happens
 * After installing dependencies and to start the server, we will use **npm run dev**